Le Puy-Notre-Dame: History

 Le Puy (Podio beatae Mariae in the 7th century had become known as Puy-la-Montagne by 1793 and the hill of Puy as Mary's Mountain.
 William 9th, Duke of Aquitaine is reputed to have brought back a waistband of the Virgin Mary from the Crusades and deposited it in the church.
-His granddaughter Eleanor of Aquitaine founded a collegial church to honour the relic which, according to legend, facilitated pregnancies and male offspring.
+His granddaughter Eleanor of Aquitaine founded a collegial church to honour the relic which, according to the legend, facilitated pregnancies and male offspring.
 Louis XI founded a chapter about 1480 and this became a site of pilgrimage the Sunday after 8 September, the Nativity.
 The relic can still be viewed here.

 The town became a stop on the pilgrimage to Santiago de Compostela (17th century houses used by the pilgrims still exist).

-Its location between the territories of the Counts of Anjou and Aquitaine lent it strategic importance and traces of an encircling town wall remain.
+Its location between the territories of the Counts of Anjou and Aquitaine lent its strategic importance and traces of an encircling town wall remain.